Apartments or hotels?

 When we returned with my daughter, we had a very enjoyable time at Belvedere.
 It was the end of October but we had two spectacularly beautiful days and were able to take walks in the vineyards surrounding the hotel.

 We had drinks and dinner at the hotel our first night and here’s what I wrote then:

 But what was most memorable about that trip, was our last morning.
-We were leaving for Ladispoli and I was pretty nervous about getting there then getting my daughter to the Rome ariport the next morning and then back to Florence.
+We were leaving for Ladispoli and I was pretty nervous about getting there, then getting my daughter to the Rome airport the next morning and then back to Florence.

 It was another gorgeous Tuscany day, bright sun and sparkling blue skies, and we were standing near the front patio reluctant to leave, when one of the staff came up to us and gestured to the west saying, ‘Our gift to you.’
 In the distance we could see San Gimignano and I later wrote in a review that Belevedere represented everything I loved about Tuscany.

-On our most recent trip, September 2016, we came to Belvedere after 3 nights in Florence which my niece had not enjoyed because it had been hotter than expected.
-This time there were a couple of negatives, mainly the room which my sis and I shared which was very small and faced the road giving us a night time of barking dogs and traffic noise.
+In September 2016, we stayed at Belvedere after 3 nights in Florence which my niece had not enjoyed because it had been hotter than expected.
+This time there were a couple of negatives, mainly the room which my sister and I shared which was very small and faced the road giving us a night time of barking dogs and traffic noise.
 Also for the first time I had a less than pleasant encounter with one of the front desk staff, over my asking to borrow a pen.